Hasta el viento tiene miedo: Cast

+Production

+Development

+The film marked director Carlos Enrique Taboada's first foray into horror cinema.
+He wrote the screenplay during his spare time in 1967, originally titling it El viento tiene miedo (The Wind Is Afraid).
+Taboada lobbied producer Jesús Grovas to let him direct the film; Grovas eventually agreed, on the condition that the title be changed.

+Filming

+Principal photography took place in 1967 at locations in Mexico City, including Viveros de Coyoacán Park and the Escuela Superior de Música (Fernández Leal campus).

+In a 2018 interview with the newspaper Marca, actress Norma Lazareno recounted how the director conspired with the technical crew to play pranks on the actresses in order to make them nervous during filming—a tactic that, according to her, heightened the tension and the film's scare factor.

 Release

 Hasta el viento tiene miedo was first released to theaters in Mexico in 1968.
 It was released to the United States in Blu-ray format in 2020.

 Reception

 Vulture listed the movie as one of their recommendations for Mexican horror, writing that "What we hear in the tension built through the ambience, the eponymous wind in particular, rings more affecting than what’s actually shown onscreen."
 ComicsBeat praised the film for its acting, character development, and ambiance.

 Marca covered Hasta el viento tiene miedo for the film's 50th anniversary in 2018, noting its cult status.
 They spoke with actress Norma Lazareno, who stated that the movie was ahead of its time.
 She further commented that the director conspired with technicians to play tricks on the actresses, so that they would become unnerved during filming, which she credits as enhancing the movie's tension and fear factor.

 Remake

 A remake, also titled Hasta el viento tiene miedo, was released in 2007.
 It was directed by Gustavo Moheno and starred Martha Higareda as the film's protagonist, who is committed after a suicide attempt.
 The remake received negative critical reception while also receiving a more favorable reaction from the general public.